Retire in Costa Rica

 When we asked people living in Costa Rica what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Costa Rica has a lot of appeal.
 There is a vibrant culture and a welcoming attitude towards newcomers, making for a supportive and engaging atmosphere.
 Nature spots are abundant, and the vibrant and diverse landscape provides many opportunities for outdoor recreational activities.
 Costa Rica's transportation infrastructure is relatively good for a Latin American country, making it easy to travel within and around the country.
 The cost of living is generally lower than in most first-world countries and there are a variety of international restaurants and grocery stores.
 A combination of low taxes and tax incentives makes Costa Rica an attractive place to live and work.
-The combination of warm weather and modern amenities make it a great place to call home for digital nomads and expats alike," explained one retiree living in Costa Rica.
+The combination of warm weather and modern amenities make it a great place to call home for digital nomads and expats alike," commented one retiree living in Costa Rica.

 "Family is everything as with all Latin American cultures.
 Ticos make very good friends and once you are introduced into their families you become part of it.
 They will go out of their way to help you in every way possible," said one retiree in living in San Jose, Costa Rica.